Products

 A property that lists at $900,000, drops to $850,000 after four weeks, then drops again to $799,000 after eight weeks has reduced by over 11% from the original asking price.
 Each reduction signals that the seller's expectations are not being met and they are willing to accept less to move the property.

 Cumulative price reduction — the total movement from original listing price to current asking price — is one of the strongest distress indicators available in listing data.
-BrightCat calculates this automatically for every tracked property.
+BrightCat calculates this automatically for every tracked property, using the fields cumpricechgamt and cumpricechgpct, available from 2017 onward.

 Signal 2: Extended days on market

 Properties that sit on the market beyond the local average absorption period are either overpriced or facing a market that has moved past them.
-In either case, the probability of further price reductions increases with time.
+In either case, the probability of further price reductions increases with time, and the seller's negotiating position weakens.

 BrightCat tracks cumulative days on market across relisting cycles.
-A property pulled after 60 days and relisted a month later has not reset its market exposure — buyers remember, and the cumulative clock matters.
+A property pulled after 60 days and relisted a month later has not reset its market exposure — buyers remember, agents flag it, and the cumulative clock matters more than the listing-level DOM.

 Signal 3: Relisting patterns